Mold Remediation Tips and Tricks

 Its color lightens quickly with the addition of bleach

 Still not sure if you have a mold issue?
-Make an outline with a marker around the spot and see if it spreads beyond the boundary.
-Mold will grow quickly, dirt obviously does not.
+Outline with a marker around the spot and see if it spreads beyond the boundary.
+Mold will increase, but dirt does not.

 Types of Mold

-Why is knowing the type of mold you have in your home important?
-Because then you will have a better understanding of how to get rid of it.
-There are three types of mold that are most commonly found in homes.
+Why is knowing the type of mold you have in your home necessary?
+Because then you will better understand how to get rid of it.
+There are three types of mold commonly found in homes.
 Let's take a quick look at each!

-Aspergillus - This is a very common type of mold that can be found both inside and outside of your home, so most people actually breathe in the spores on a daily basis without realizing it.
-It is commonly found in food and air conditioning systems.
-Despite it being very prevalent in the environment, fewer than 40 species that fall under this genus are actually known to cause health issues in humans.
+Aspergillus - This is a widespread mold found inside and outside your home, so most people breathe in the spores daily without realizing it.
+Commonly found in food and air conditioning systems.
+Despite being very prevalent in the environment, fewer than 40 species that fall under this genus are known to cause health issues in humans.

-Cladosporium - With over 500 species of Cladosporium, it can be hard to identify in your home, but is often found on the back of toilets and air ducts.
-It is typically black, green, or brown in color and grows in or “pepper-like” tiny spots situated very close to one another.
+Cladosporium - With over 500 species of Cladosporium, it can be hard to identify in your home but is often found on the back of toilets and air ducts.
+It is typically black, green, or brown and grows in "pepper-like" tiny spots close to one another.

 Stachybotrys Chartarym - Otherwise known as black mold or toxic black mold, this type of mold causes the same symptoms as the others.
-You may hear that this type of mold causes more severe health problems than any other type, but there is no scientific data to back such a claim.
-It is often found in drywall, subflooring, or carpets that have been exposed to moisture.
+You may hear that this mold causes more severe health problems than any other type, but there is no scientific data to back such a claim.
+It is often found in drywall, subflooring, or carpets exposed to moisture.

 How Do We Get Rid of Mold?

-So, once you have come to the conclusion that there is mold in your home, how do you get rid of it?
-Luckily, there are many options available for mold remediation depending on what type of surface the mold is growing on, most of which you can even do yourself.
-If the problem is outside the realm of your expertise or you notice that any mold you remove continuously returns, you may need to consider hiring professional help to alleviate the issue.
+So, once you have concluded that there is mold in your home, how do you get rid of it?
+Luckily, there are many options for mold remediation depending on what type of surface the mold is growing on, most of which you can even do yourself.
+If the problem is outside your expertise or you notice that any mold you remove continuously returns, you may need to consider hiring professional help to alleviate the issue.

-Let’s take a look at some of the common areas mold can be found in your home so you can be better equipped to remove it.
-Be advised: before removing mold from anywhere in your home it is necessary to take proper precautions.
-The CDC recommends that you wear long pants, a long-sleeved shirt, protective eyewear, and a mask to cover your nose and mouth during the removal process.
+Let's look at some familiar places mold is found in a home.
+Be advised: before removing mold from anywhere in your home, it is necessary to take proper precautions.
+The CDC recommends wearing long pants, a long-sleeved shirt, protective eyewear, and a mask to cover your nose and mouth during removal.

 7. Removing Mold From Wood

-Removing mold from wood is generally an easy task as long as it is not too widespread.
-Steps to remove it are as follows:
+Removing mold from wood is generally easy as long as it is not too widespread.
+The steps to remove it are as follows:

 Vacuum the area to remove any loose spores that may be on the surface

 Scrub the area with soap and water.
 If you are dealing with untreated wood, bleach is also an option for this step.
-Be sure to dry the area thoroughly to get rid of any excess moisture.
+Be sure to dry the area thoroughly to eliminate any excess moisture.

 If you still notice mold remaining, you can try to sand it out.
 Be advised that the sanding process will remove any finishes that are on the surface.
 With wood, mold can travel fairly deeply into its pores, so check back in a couple of days to see if the process needs to be repeated.